Dunton Technical Centre: History

+Percival Perry, 1st Baron Perry brought Ford to the UK in 1928.

 Construction

 Ford Dunton was constructed by George Wimpey for a contracted price of £6.5 million.
 The total cost of the centre was around £10 million.
 The centre originally had 45000 sqft of space for design work, making it the largest engineering research centre in Europe.
 Another development site at Aveley had been opened in 1956 which made prototype cars and spare parts, and closed in 2004.
 Ford's earlier UK design site was at Dagenham and it previously had seven engineering sites around the UK, with five in Essex; these all moved to Dunton.

 Ford Dunton was opened by Harold Wilson, then the British prime minister, on 12 October 1967.

 1967 to 2000

 At the time of its opening, Dunton was assigned responsibility within Ford of Europe for vehicle design, interior styling, chassis and body interior engineering, engine calibration and product planning.
 Ford's Merkenich Centre in Cologne, Germany was given principal responsibility for body and electrical engineering, base engine design, advanced engine development, exterior styling, homologation, vehicle development (ride, handling, NVH) and transmission engineering.
 This was a 'systems' approach to the engineering process intended to eliminate the duplication of engineering responsibility within Ford of Europe.

 In the late 1960s Dunton worked on an experimental electric car, first shown on 7 June 1967, and called the Ford Comuta.

 On 10 May 1971 Peter Walker opened a £1 million engine emissions laboratory at Dunton, the largest of its type in Europe.
 In November 1974 the world's first automated (computerised) multiple engine (six) test bed was constructed at Dunton, built in co-operation with the engineering department of Queen Mary, University of London.
 In 1974 a Honeywell 6050 computer was installed at Dunton at a cost of £820,000.
 The computer was linked to Merkenich and to the Ford test track at Lommel in Belgium.
 From 1978 Dunton had access to a CDC Cyber 176 computer at the USA base in Dearborn.

+Special Vehicle Engineering developed the 4x4 system in the mid 1980s.
+SVE vehicles had Garrett turbochargers.
+Many of the RS models had the bodywork made at Karmann in Osnabrück, Germany; the vehicles had Pirelli tyres.

+By 1984 staff at Dunton were conducting video-conferences with colleagues at Merkenich, using the ECS-1 satellite, and enabled by British Telecom International.